FmiKL/stimulus-bootstrap-behaviors/README.md

 - **Multiselect Dropdown**
     Manage multiple selections with badges and hidden inputs.

-- **Dialog Controller**
+**Dialog Modal**
-    Display custom alert and confirm dialogs using Bootstrap CSS only.
+    Display alert and confirmation dialogs (OK/Cancel) using Bootstrap CSS only.

+**Content Modal**
+    Show classic modal windows for any custom content, with size options and flexible layout.

 Each behavior is implemented as a standalone Stimulus controller and can be used independently.